In Collaboration with the University of Texas Medical Branch at Galveston

 As one of the nation's leading health care systems, the TIRR Memorial Hermann Neurologic OT Fellowship Program offers the fellows experience across the entire continuum of care and patient lifespan in the practice of neurologic occupational therapy.
 This wide exposure allows the fellows to enhance their clinical decision-making skills and develop their confidence as clinical specialists.
 The program also offers learning modules provided by interdisciplinary instructors experienced in the curriculum content and clinical expertise.
 The instructors create enriched learning experiences for enhanced knowledge acquisition and clinical application.

 Fellows will rotate through the various settings within the Memorial Hermann Hospital System, including:

 Fellows will have the opportunity to enhance their clinical skills in the treatment of patients with:

 Throughout the clinical rotations, the fellows will interact and collaborate with a multi-disciplinary team (i.e., physicians, case managers, physical therapists, speech language pathologists, nurses, social workers, neuropsychologists).

-The university mediated didactic experiences will be offered through online and onsite formats at the University of Texas Medical Branch at Galveston.
-They are scheduled on an academic calendar, concurrent with the clinical experiences.
+The university mediated didactic experiences will be offered through online and onsite formats at the University of Texas Medical Branch at Galveston and Texas Women's University in Houston.
+These courses scheduled on an academic calendar, concurrent with the clinical experiences.
 The fellow will be enrolled in two to three independent study courses per fellowship year.
 It will progress from the foundational and clinical sciences to critical inquiry and evidence-based practice and culminates in the completion of a research project.